lisaong/stackup-workshops/pi-dotnetcore/projects/monit-hackernews/README.md

 ### Client

+The console client can be used to subscribe to the SignalR feed, and display the latest headlines.

+An ASCII QR code is generated for the post url.

 From a command prompt:

 ```
 cd monit-hackernews/client
 dotnet add package Microsoft.Extensions.Logging.Console
+dotnet add package QRCoder --source ../third_party/QRCoder/Release
 dotnet run [ip_address_of_server(default: localhost)] [port(default: 5001)]
 ```